-With a global pandemic, climate crisis, and an election that could threaten the future of pretty much everything, it has never been more important to take care of our mental health.
+With a global pandemic, climate crisis, and continuing incidents of police brutality, it has never been more important to take care of our mental health.

 Images of the violence against the environment, Black, and Trans bodies continue to inundate our new stream.
 So much so, that simply keeping up to date and informed is a work of huge emotional labor.
 Unfortunately, vital social distancing measures have created obstacles to connecting with communities and services that historically provided life-saving support and connection.

 In light of that, it's important to be aware of the resources, charities, and organizations that are there to give mental health support to those in need.
 Here are some places that are there to help.

 Anxiety or anxiety-related disorder are isolating but even in a pandemic, you aren't alone.
 Forty million adults in the United States have an anxiety disorder, and many are turning to online support groups to help them navigate this time.
 The Anxiety and Depression Association of America has a database of groups that you can join digitally and for free.